Particular/docs.particular.net/nservicebus/upgrades/sqlpersistence-1.0.0-1.0.1.md

 ### Performing the upgrade

-For all endpoint that that are using both [Microsoft SQL Server](/nservicebus/sql-persistence/#usage-sql-server) and [Outbox](/nservicebus/outbox/) and have been deployed using the 1.0.0 version of the Sql Persistence NuGet package.
+Perform the steps described in this section for all endpoints that that are using [Microsoft SQL Server](/nservicebus/sql-persistence/#usage-sql-server), [Outbox](/nservicebus/outbox/) and Sql Persistence Version 1.0.0.

 NOTE: Since Version 1.0.1 does not require the nonclustered index to function, the conversion of indexes over to nonclustered can be done before **or** after the upgrade to 1.0.1.

 #### Stop endpoint

-Stop the effected endpoint.
+Stop the affected endpoint.

-NOTE: This process can be done on a per-endpoint basis or in bulk for all effected endpoints.
+NOTE: This process can be done on a per-endpoint basis or in bulk for all affected endpoints.

 #### Convert to Nonclustered